jjabakker/GlycoPaint-Pipeline/doc/Paint_Pipeline_Documentation.md

 -   Duration of the tracks (median, max and total of all, median of 10% longest, median of 10% shortest).
 -   Speed (Median and Max of max track speed, Median and Max of mean track speed,

-With the 'Generate Squares' function run, the directory structure is shown below (with now additional the All Squares files.).
+With the 'Generate Squares' function run, the directory structure is shown below (with now additional the All Squares files).

 <p align="center">
 <img src="./Images/demo_project_after_generate_squares.png"><br>